New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Results

-As an example of the temporal coverage available in the new data set, the prism counting rates in the polar regions are shown in Fig.~\ref{fig:result_fig14compare} for the entire dataset in 10$^{\circ}$ $L_s$ bins.
+As an example of the temporal coverage available in the new dataset, the prism counting rates in the polar regions are shown in Fig.~\ref{fig:result_fig14compare} for the entire dataset in 10$^{\circ}$ $L_s$ bins.
 Data from the North pole (latitude $>$80$^{\circ}$N) is overlayed with the data from the South pole (latitude $<-$80$^{\circ}$N).
 These plots can be compared with the results from \cite{Maurice2011} (Figs.~14 and 23), which show similar plots extending part way through MY 29.
 As CO$_2$ frost is deposited seasonally the neutron counting rates increase, due to CO$_2$ having a low cross section for absorbing the GCR-induced neutrons, until the seasonal CO$_2$-ice cap reaches peak mass.
 The counting rates then decreases as the CO$_2$ frost is sublimed away.

-Qualitatively the same trends are observed in this data set when compared with \cite{Maurice2011}.
+Qualitatively the same trends are observed in this dataset when compared with \cite{Maurice2011}.
 The baseline count rate in the Northern summer is lower than the Southern baseline count rate, which relates to differences in the regolith and perennial ice caps at each pole.
 The counts at the peak of seasonal CO$_2$-frost deposition in the South are higher than the peak counts in the North.
 There is also a slight reduction in the Northern peak counts in MY 28--29 relative to previous years observed in Prism 2 that is not seen in Prism 1, similar to observations in \cite{Maurice2011}.
-Quantitatively as mentioned previously, differences in the GCR normalization result in the present counting rates being larger than those in \cite{Maurice2011}, however ratios of the counting rates between prisms and ratios of peak counting rates in the South to North are generally consistent with \cite{Maurice2011}.
+Quantitatively as mentioned previously, differences in the GCR normalization result in the present counting rates being larger than those in \cite{Maurice2011}; on average the Prism 1, 2, and 4 counting rates are a factor of 1.4, 2.6, and 1.7 higher than \cite{Maurice2011}.
+The larger difference in the Prism 2 counting rates is attributed to using a quadratic background fit instead of a linear fit in the determination of the counts, as Prism 2 was observed to have the largest 2nd-order polynomial coefficient.
+The ratios of peak counting rates in the South to North are generally consistent with \cite{Maurice2011}.